rwietter/covid-19-insights/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+### Description

-A clear and concise description of what you want to happen.
+Please provide a clear and concise description of the feature you would like to see added.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+### Problem

+Please describe the problem or issue that this feature would solve.

+### Proposed Solution

+Please describe how you propose we solve this problem or implement this feature.

+### Benefits

+Please describe the benefits of implementing this feature.

+### Possible Drawbacks

+Please describe any possible drawbacks of implementing this feature.

+### Additional Information

+Please provide any additional information that might help us understand your proposal.